luizalober/chaotic_systems_NN/README.md

 # Quick Explanation
-Main codes related to the manuscript "Predictive Non-linear Dynamics via Neural Networks and Recurrence Plots", authored by Luiza Lober `∗`, Matheus Palmero`+`  and Francisco A. Rodrigues.
+Main codes related to the manuscript "Predictive Non-linear Dynamics via Neural Networks and Recurrence Plots", authored by Luiza Lober¹, Matheus Palmero² and Francisco A. Rodrigues.

 Codes in C produce the Recurrence Plots (RPs) related to the non-linear dynamical system of choice.
 The Makefile should compile and run all necessary dependencies (just run `make`), and the RPs will be placed on the `results_path` (in rec_plots_chaotic_systems.c).